migueldemoura/migueldemoura.com/content/posts/2020-07-01-making-the-cloudflare-waf-40-percent-faster.md

 external = true
 +++

-I've been at [Cloudflare](https://www.cloudflare.com) working as a Systems Engineer in the [Web Application Firewall (WAF)](https://en.wikipedia.org/wiki/Web_application_firewall) team for around 1 and half years now.
+I've been at [Cloudflare](https://www.cloudflare.com) working as a Software Engineer in the [Web Application Firewall (WAF)](https://en.wikipedia.org/wiki/Web_application_firewall) team for around 1 and half years now.

 At Cloudflare we always strive to deliver security and performance without compromising either, so I spent some time the last few weeks working on potential WAF performance optimizations.